This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Magnolia gives you the freedom to decide which image recognition service you want to use.

-- Offered as an add-on, the local image recognition service uses the ImageNet image database, Deeplearning4j algorithms and the VGG-16 image recognition model.
+- The local image recognition service uses the ImageNet image database, Deeplearning4j algorithms and the VGG-16 image recognition model.

 - If you need a more advanced image recognition solution to generate a more refined set of image tags, you can configure the feature to use the Amazon Rekognition.
 For details see the Image recognition via Amazon Rekognition page.